 A student who meets these qualifications can complete an affidavit stating that he/she will file an application to become a permanent resident at the earliest opportunity.

 - Letter from the high school or guidance counselor stating the student qualifies for the free and/or reduced lunch program.
-The request for application fee waiver form is available here.
+Please fill out the request for an application fee waiver.